 Another option if you’re not looking for the traditional black leather briefcase, various hues of blues and navy are also ideal, work-appropriate options.
 They’re not too far from the respected, acceptable dark colours of the boardroom — but manage to inject a little colour to the office, below the boardroom radar.

-Dunhill’s Duke Flap briefcase, for example, offers contemporary British design at its most refined and considered.
-Bennett Winch’s Brief is a softer take on the classic look; with lightweight cotton canvas and a deceptively roomy slimline design.
-Or opt for Smythson’s Burlington briefcase, equipped handsomely with a suede lining and silver-toned hardware.
+Dunhill’s single document case, for example, offers contemporary British design at its most refined and considered.
+Bennett Winch’s briefcase is a softer take on the classic look; with lightweight cotton canvas and a deceptively roomy slimline design.
+Or opt for Smythson’s Panama briefcase, equipped handsomely with multiple interior pockets and gold-toned hardware.

 Bennett Winch Brief